 With house guests to feed, I always default to an easy, inexpensive charcuterie board/platter.
 I didn’t know what a charcuterie board was until a few years ago.
 And luckily, I first learned of it as more of a meat, cheese, and whatever option, rather than the traditional board of cured meats.
 And what better place to find everything you need than Trader Joe’s, right?

 Trader Joe’s Charcuterie Board

 I think the variety in this type of appetizer is better because it’s well-balanced on my palate and more appetizing to a wider variety of guests.
 Meats, cheeses, and accoutrement can be found at any market, but thanks to TJs, not only is a charcuterie board super easy to put together, it’s also fairly inexpensive for how many it serves.

 As an grazing/lighter offering, $30 spent here feeds around 10 people, including one bottle of sparkling wine.
 As more of a hearty snack or starter, around 6-8.

 I like shopping at Trader Joe’s because they have such a great cheese selection that isn’t expensive.
 Most of their cheeses are $3-$10 and you get a hefty hunk of cheese!
-Hello Trader Joe’s Charcuterie Spread!!!
+Hello Trader Joe’s Charcuterie Board!!!

 Helpful Hint: How do you Pronounce Charcuterie?

-One of the other fantastic things about making your charcuterie appetizer boards from Trader Joe’s is that they have a great variety of cheeses.
+One of the other fantastic things about making your charcuterie board from Trader Joe’s is that they have a great variety of cheeses.
 Our go tos are the syrah soaked toscano and the brie.
 Past that, I like to experiment each time with something new.
 The third one on this particular board is the Double Gloucester Cheese with Onions & Chives.

 Without getting overwhelmed with the flavored cheese, manchego, goat, and white cheddar cheeses are always fun.
 But then there’s also the pepper crusted or the cinnamon toscanos.
 Or how about the pub cheese dips and the chili and red pepper cheddar like we tried here?

 I’ve done other boards with turkey meat, sliced (pre-cooked) sausages, and pepperoni.
 I like to do a mix of peppery, cured, and plain so it’s easier to digest.
 Then everyone is happy!